 I remember my uncle, Tito Jun, always insisting on having pata at our family reunions.
 “Mas masarap kung buong pata ang gagamitin,” he’d say, his voice filled with the authority of someone who had tasted years of different family recipes.
 He believed that the whole pork leg would give a richer flavor than cutting it into smaller pieces.
 And he’s right-the slow simmering of the meat in pineapple juice, soy sauce, and spices will make for a mouthwatering dish that is both sweet and savory.

 This is actually a great dish for special occasions, but you don’t really need a reason to cook it.
-There are times when the craving hits or I just want a taste of home, that I will whip up a pot of this hamonado.
+There are times when the craving hits or I just want a taste of home, that I will whip up a pot of this pork pata hamonado.
 Every time, the aroma of garlic, onions, and pineapple filling the house brings me right back to those family celebrations.

-Secret to Perfect Hamonado: Sear the Pata
+Secret to Perfect Pork Pata Hamonado: Sear the Pata

 It’s one thing that I learned from my older sister, and this is that the pork leg should be browned first before it’s left to simmer in sauce.
-She was taught this procedure while she was still in Ilocos, known for flavor pata.
+She was taught this procedure while she was still in Ilocos, known for flavor pork pata.
 Browning seems somehow an extra step, but believe me-it is what prepares the dish.
 As you brown that skin it really locks up all the flavors and that’s what, for me, makes the dish pop – well, that and the crispy bits that always form when you fry the meat on the outside.

 Once the pata is golden brown to your liking, the rest of the recipe is a piece of cake.
 Just combine everything—at least pineapple juice, soy sauce, brown sugar, and spices—then let it stew until the pork tenderizes.
 The hardest part is waiting for the pork to be soft, but the aroma from the kitchen will remind you of its worth.